 Kai – The Lincoln Imp

 Our first born, from Laughterton in Lincolnshire.
 He certainly puts a smile on our faces!
-Kai is the Hawai’ian word for the ocean, eminently suitable for compulsive, obsessive windsurfers.
+Kai is the Hawai’ian word for the ocean, eminently suitable as a canine companion for compulsive, obsessive windsurfers.
 Kai is a thinker; a sweet and sensitive boy.
 We maintain that he is not a dog, he is human.
 This gives him the perfect personality for his voluntary role as a Caring Canine, bringing puppy love to the residents of a Care Home.
 His gentle nature showed early.
 When we were comforting a friend who was upset, Kai spontaneously brought a little heart-shaped biscuit, pushed it carefully on to her thigh and looked tenderly up at her.
 There was not a dry eye in the house!
 Kai’s coat is that of a tyke and he is prone to spectacular bed-head.
 Not surprising as he loves his bed and is a bit of a grumblebum in the morning, or in fact, anytime that you wake him up.
-He definitely embodies the saying that you should let sleeping dogs lie.
+He approaches each new day with the bewildered look of an earthquake victim being pulled from the rubble.
+All that is missing is the brick dust in his coat.
+Kai definitely embodies the saying that you should let sleeping dogs lie.

 Rosie – Our Little Chorley Cake